-Collecting vintage color charts is a fun and economical way for Americana enthusiasts to enjoy historic home improvement ephemera.
-Additionally, they are an valuable source of decorating inspiration.
+Collecting vintage color charts is a fun and economical way for Americana enthusiasts to enjoy home improvement ephemera.
+Additionally, they’re a valuable source of decorating inspiration.

 The best advice, when collecting color brochures, is to buy what you like.
 Further, make sure that they are in as close to mint condition as possible.
 Nobody considers a torn, dirty, or damaged color chart interesting or collectable.
 The key is to have perfectly clean color chips on a clean brochure with sharp corners.